Hawaiians consider limiting access to tourist hotspots, prioritizing locals: ‘We need a break too’

-TWIN FALL, Hawaii (KHON) — Twin Falls is one of the most popular stops along Maui’s iconic Hana Highway.
+Twin Falls is one of the most popular stops along Maui’s iconic Hana Highway.
 It’s gotten so popular, the area became a safety concern as hundreds of cars park along the highway, and people often dodge across the road to visit the falls.
+KTLA’s sister station KHON reports.

 However, many local residents avoid Twin Falls due to the overwhelming number of visitors.